Main Information

 Switzerland is one of the world’s premier cycling destinations, and this redesigned SFIDA trip showcases some of its most spectacular mountain climbs.
 With outstanding hospitality and SFIDA’s expert support, this journey is designed to help riders tick off truly iconic bucket-list ascents.

-The trip begins in Ulrichen, ideally positioned at the base of the Grimsel and Nufenen passes.
-From there, we spend two nights in Andermatt, giving us the chance to ride one of the Alps’ most celebrated routes: the Susten, Grimsel, and Furka loop.
+The adventure begins in Ulrichen, perfectly positioned at the base of the Grimsel and Nufenen passes.
+From there, we spend three nights in Andermatt, using this classic alpine hub to access some of Switzerland’s most celebrated climbs, including Susten Pass and both sides of Furka Pass.

-- The second half of the trip features the San Bernardino and Splügen passes before descending into the Italian town of Chiavenna.
+- Ride the San Bernardino and Splügen passes before descending into Chiavenna, a charming Italian town surrounded by dramatic mountain scenery.

 Trip Details